AvaloniaUI/avalonia-docs/docs/reference/controls/datagrid/README.md

 <img src={DataGridReorderColumnScreenshot} alt="" />

-This example shows how the data grid can accept changes and update the underlying collection, and use different column types to edit the data:
+This example shows how the `DataGrid` can accept changes and update the underlying collection, and use different column types to edit the data:

 ```xml
 <DataGrid Margin="20" ItemsSource="{Binding People}"